-The stock has been classified as not overfished, and not undergoing overfishing.
-There is no preagreement on how to react to stock changes (picked up by PI 1.2.2 below).
+The stock has been classified as not overfished, but was undergoing overfishing in 2017.
+There is no pre-agreement on how to react to stock changes (picked up by PI 1.2.2 below).
 And current catches are about equal to the scientifically recommended catch limits.
-It has yet to be shown that the management system can maintain stock at the target level ( $B > B{MSY}$ , $F < F{MSY}$ ).
-Although in general terms the current strategy will likely work, meeting SG60, evidence that it will work is still lacking in this particular case, so SG80 cannot be met.
+It has yet to be shown that the management system can maintain stock at the target level ($B>B{MSY}$, $F<F{MSY}$).
+Although in general terms the current strategy will likely work (overfishing has been detected for example and catch reductions proposed), meeting SG60, evidence that it will work is still lacking, so SG80 cannot be met.